Funding Circle Executes Share Buy-Back on LSE - TipRanks.com

 Current Market Cap: £373.4M

-For a thorough assessment of FCH stock, go to TipRanks’ Stock Analysis page.
+For an in-depth examination of FCH stock, go to TipRanks’ Overview page.